Missouri cave with ancient Native American drawings sold - NewsBreak

 Finally, there's the location.

 “You can’t take a vehicle and just drive up to the cave.
-You have to actually trek through the woods to higher ground" and enter through a 3-foot-by-3-foot opening, Laughlin said.
+You have to actually trek through the woods to higher ground and go through a 3-foot-by-3-foot opening that’s secured by the Missouri Historical Society with steel bars," Laughlin said.

 Diaz-Granados is holding out hope that the new owner will donate it to the Osage Nation.